Stereotype

 In social psychology, a stereotype is a generalized belief about a particular category of people.
 It is an expectation that people might have about every person of a particular group.
 The type of expectation can vary; it can be, for example, an expectation about the group's personality, preferences, appearance or ability.
-Stereotypes are sometimes overgeneralized, inaccurate, and resistant to new information, but can sometimes be accurate.

-While such generalizations about groups of people may be useful when making quick decisions, they may be erroneous when applied to particular individuals and are among the reasons for prejudicial attitudes.
+Stereotypes make information processing easier by allowing the perceiver to rely on previously stored knowledge in place of incoming information.
+Stereotypes are often faulty, inaccurate, and resistant to new information.
+Although stereotypes generally have negative implications, they aren't necessarily negative.
+They may be positive, neutral, or negative.
+They can be broken down into two categories: explicit stereotypes, which are conscious, and implicit stereotypes, which are subconscious.

 Explicit stereotypes

-An explicit stereotype refers to stereotypes that one is aware that one holds, and is aware that one is using to judge people.
-If person A is making judgments about a particular person B from a group G, and person A has an explicit stereotype for group G, their decision bias can be partially mitigated using conscious control; however, attempts to offset bias due to conscious awareness of a stereotype often fail at being truly impartial, due to either underestimating or overestimating the amount of bias being created by the stereotype.
+An explicit stereotype is a belief about a group that a person is consciously aware of and knowingly uses to judge others.
+If a person makes a judgment about a particular person from a group for which the judging person holds an explicit stereotype, their decision bias can be partially mitigated using conscious control; however, attempts to offset bias due to conscious awareness of a stereotype often fail at being truly impartial, due to either underestimating or overestimating the amount of bias being created by the stereotype.

 Implicit stereotypes

 Implicit stereotypes are those that lay on individuals' subconsciousness, that they have no control or awareness of.

-“Implicit stereotypes are built based on two concepts, associative networks in semantic (knowledge) memory and automatic activation”.
+"Implicit stereotypes are built based on two concepts: associative networks in semantic (knowledge) memory and automatic activation".
 Implicit stereotypes are automatic and involuntary associations that people make between a social group and a domain or attribute.
-For example one can have beliefs that women and men are equally capable of becoming successful electricians but at the same time many can associate electricians more with men than women.
+For example, a person may believe that both women and men are equally capable of becoming successful electricians, yet still associate the profession more commonly with men.
+Similarly, a person may believe that both men and women are equally capable of being great teachers, yet still associate the profession more commonly with women.

 In social psychology, a stereotype is any thought widely adopted about specific types of individuals or certain ways of behaving intended to represent the entire group of those individuals or behaviors as a whole.
 These thoughts or beliefs may or may not accurately reflect reality.
 Within psychology and across other disciplines, different conceptualizations and theories of stereotyping exist, at times sharing commonalities, as well as containing contradictory elements.
 Even in the social sciences and some sub-disciplines of psychology, stereotypes are occasionally reproduced and can be identified in certain theories, for example, in assumptions about other cultures.